AlbertoKarakoutev/AWMS/README.md

 .
 .
 # The system offers administrative functionallity.
 Pages contain useful tools, through which the system administrator can perform appropriate CRUD operations, in order to fix or resolve issues from within the software.

+## departments.json

+**There are several properties in each department as explained below:**
+*   **String** _name_ - The name of the department for the specific department code

+*   **boolean** _universalSchedule_ - Specifies whether the schedule applies to all levels from this department, or is different for each of them

+*   **String** _scheduleType_ - ***Explained in the section below this one***

+*   **int[4]** _dailyHours_ - Specifies the daily restrictions for working, in the sense that shifts can only be taken in that interval (i.e. when the department/level is operational)

+*   **int** _shiftLength_ - The length of the work day in that department/level

+*   **boolean** _workOnWeekends_ - Specifies whether employees from this department/level take shifts on the weekends

+*   **int** _breakBetweenDays_ - Specifies the minimal amount (in hours) that employees must be allowed to rest between shifts

+*   **int** _workloadRequirement_ - Specifies the required combined work hours per day (_workloadRequirement = employeesPerDay * shiftlength_)
+.
+.
+.

+## Schedule Types

+***!Work week refers to the cyclic ratio of work/break days of an employee!***

+**In order to provide a better and more equipped service, the scheduling is divided into three main types.
+Depending on the type of department/level, each one can be selected in order to best suit the needs of the workers and the company.**

+### Types:
+*   ***Regular*** - This scheduling type is modelled after the every-day work ethic of the regular person.
+The work week is in a 5/2 ratio, and the work hours per day are constant.
+Weekends are off.
+Thre previous month is not taken into account.

+*   ***Irregular*** - This scheduling type is more appropriate for a specific set of professions.
+It consists of an irregular work week (e.g. 3/2, 2/2, 4/1, etc.).
+The daily work hours are a constant.
+The previous month is taken into account, in order to properly continue the employee work or break period.

+*   ***OnCall*** - This scheduling type is entirely reliant on the company requirement work work completed.
+It is highly dependent of the amount of people in a certain department/level, as more workers would mean less woek for each of them.
+This scheduling type is restricted by the limitations of the law, regarding the _breakBetweenDays_ and does not have a particular work week/shiftLength schema.